 - considers the position of the LRS; - makes a levy on the General Fund Employer pools towards the recovery of any deficit within the LRS, if appropriate; and - values the Employer pools within the General Fund putting in place contribution arrangements with each individual Employer to make good any shortfall.

-The following table sets out the result of the DBS split between the LRS and General Fund
+The following table sets out the result of the DBS split between the LRS and General Fund, including details of the levy made.

 Table 4: LRS and General Fund technical provisions